 • Pain in the eyes

-Cervical migraineIt is provoked by irritation of the sympathetic nodes, due to which disorders occurring in the brain are manifested.
+Cervical migraineIt is provoked by irritation of the sympathetic nodes, which causes disturbances that occur in the brain.
 These include pathologies of vascular reactivity and blood circulation.
-This leads to the following symptoms:
+This results in the following symptoms:

 • tinnitus;